 - To connect international students with domestic students in small group classroom activities, helping overcome international student isolation.

-The Curriculum Program assists students to grow and develop in the following areas:
+The Diversity and Internationalization Program assists students to grow and develop in the following areas:

 - Intercultural Understanding: Support participants’ openness to hear and value a variety of perspectives and understand the power of diversity.